-JUL 20 Cotton is at 66.64, up 50 points
+Jul 20 Cotton closed at 49.76, up 154 points

-Also, cocoa output in Ghana, the world's second largest cocoa producer.
-The Ghana Cocoa Board reported on Thursday that it purchased 163,162 MT of cocoa from farmers during Oct 1-Nov 7, up +0.5% y/y.
+Also, cocoa output in Ghana, the world's second-largest cocoa producer, is ample after the Ghana Cocoa Board reported Wednesday that it purchased 685,032 MT of cocoa from farmers during Oct 1-Mar 12, up +1.0% y/y.

 The coronavirus pandemic is undercutting cocoa demand as the global lockdown of millions of people curbs demand for chocolate and other cocoa products.
 Also, cocoa processing demand in Q1 may d...
 Read more